ondemandenv/ondemandenv.github.io/articles/shallow-technical-leadership-authority-problem.md

 ```

 **What this really reveals**: Their **entire authority structure is built on the ops theater complex**.
 Any technical discussion that exposes the shallow foundations threatens their position, so they must **actively suppress** real engineering discourse.

+**Real-World Example**: At a major cloud provider, a director joined an *"enablement"* meeting and spoke vaguely about *"resilience and security posture."* Mid-level ops folks clapped and posted quotes in Slack like gospel.
+In parallel, engineering teams were told: *"Move to the new deployment pipeline now.
+We know it's broken.
+Just do it.
+Leadership has committed."* Engineers who resisted or questioned got escalated to HR for being *"uncooperative."* This demonstrates performative loyalty upward combined with aggressive pressure downward—political theater, not engineering.

 This isn't about technical incompetence - it's about **power preservation**: